 - culinary travel tours or food walking tours

-This is a big undertaking but it's a great way to team up with somebody and explore a new subject that you're both passionate about but that doesn't fit with your current blog content.
-A great examples is FBCers Julie and Elizabeth who collaborate on Rolling Spoon where they combine their love of music and food (these two ladies also collaborate on the iconic Canadian cookbook series, Best of Bridge).
+This is a big undertaking but it's a great way to team up with another blogger or multiple bloggers and explore a new subject that you're all passionate about but that doesn't fit with your current blog content.
+A great example is the team from Baked!
+The Blog - a group of Canadian food bloggers who collaborate on a blog that's only about baking.

 The sky really is the limit when it comes to forming collaborations.
 The best ones often happen when money isn't even a thought and it's simply people joining together to share a passion.
 And that's when the magic can happen.
 So get creative, get networking and follow your heart!